AlexandrErohin/home-assistant-tplink-router/README.md

  - VPN Client (for some routers)
  - Control VPN Server List (for some routers)
  - LAN IPv4 DHCP Server Enable/Disable (for some routers)
+ - E-WAN connect (for MR/EX-family routers with Ethernet WAN) — on = DHCP Renew, off = DHCP Release; useful to reset a stuck WAN link after reboot

 > [!WARNING]
 > Disabling the LAN IPv4 DHCP server can leave clients without an IP address (including the Home Assistant host, if it uses DHCP).
 Prefer static addresses or another DHCP server before turning this switch off.